Steve-Fenton/stevefenton.co.uk/src/pages/blog/2018/05/principles-of-object-oriented-living-ool.md

     - Other
 tags:
     - OOP
+description: A philosophical take on applying the SOLID principles of object-oriented programming to daily life and personal growth.
 ---

 I thought I’d have a bit of fun applying Bob Martin’s [SOLID Principles](http://butunclebob.com/ArticleS.UncleBob.PrinciplesOfOod) to life.
 Obviously, this is a metaphor that could be stretched too far; but here are the principles of object-oriented living.
 If you aren’t familiar with these principles as applied to programming, you probably ought to start with Bob Martin’s article linked above.